Attendance

 What happens if your child does not attend school regularly?

 As a school we are responsible by law for reporting poor attendance to the Local Authority Education Welfare Department.
-As a parent, you are committing an offence if you fail to make sure that your child attends school regularly, even if they are missing school without your knowledge, and you may be issued with a penalty notice or taken to court.
+As a parent, you are committing an offence if you fail to make sure that your child attends school regularly, even if they are missing school without your knowledge, and may be issued with a penalty notice or taken to court.

 What might the impact of poor attendance be on your child?